Betty Hutton: 1941–1949: Paramount contract and breakthrough

-Annie Get Your Gun
+1950–1958: Annie Get Your Gun, film career decline

-Hutton's next screen triumph came in Annie Get Your Gun (1950) for Metro-Goldwyn-Mayer, which hired her to replace Judy Garland in the role of Annie Oakley.
-The film, with the leading role retooled for Hutton, was a smash hit, with the biggest critical praise going to Hutton.

-She was billed above Fred Astaire in the 1950 musical Let's Dance.
+Hutton acted in Annie Get Your Gun (1950) for Metro-Goldwyn-Mayer.
+Next, she was billed above Fred Astaire in the 1950 musical Let's Dance.

-Hutton was one of several stars in The Greatest Show on Earth (1952).
+She was one of several stars in The Greatest Show on Earth (1952), an epic drama directed by Cecil B. DeMille about performers in a circus which won two Academy Awards: Best Picture and Best Story.
+Hutton portrayed a trapeze artist in the film, and trained extensively for the role for six months, allowing her to perform many of her own stunts.
 She made an unbilled cameo in Sailor Beware (1952) with Dean Martin and Jerry Lewis, a remake of The Fleet's In, in which she portrayed Dean's girlfriend, Hetty Button.

 She made Somebody Loves Me (1952), a biography of singer Blossom Seeley, with Ralph Meeker.

 Hutton then clashed with Paramount.
 The New York Times reported that the dispute resulted from her insistence that her husband at the time, choreographer Charles O'Curran, direct her in a film.

 In April 1952, Hutton returned to Broadway, performing in Betty Hutton and Her All-Star International Show.

-In July 1952, she announced her husband and she would form a production company.
+In July 1952, she announced that her husband and she would form a production company.
 She left Paramount in August.